 Small Business Development Center

-Classes are moving online due to coronavirus (COVID-19).
-We’re now providing 1:1 business advising virtually, and the majority of our upcoming training will be provided online.
-Review this blog to learn how Oregon business may prepare for disruptions caused by COVID-19.
-To get in touch, please email firstname.lastname@example.org or call 971-722-5080.
-We are here to be of service to you and your business.
-Additional information will be shared as it becomes available.
-For more information on PCC’s college-wide response, visit: pcc.edu/coronavirus
+We’re providing 1:1 business advising via Zoom, and all upcoming training will be provided online.
+To get in touch, please email email@example.com or call 971-722-5080.
+We are here to be of service to you and your business!

 Get in touch